Key Takeaways

 • Lacks clarity in roles: Without specific roles of members, it often becomes difficult for creditors and investors to know the person authorized to sign a contract or document.
 However, such confusion can be avoided through an operating agreement.

-If you need help with the question “what does an LLC do?” you can post your legal need on UpCounsel's marketplace.
+If you need help with the question what is an llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.